- 10+ Guests Price as advertised*

 Breakfast | Lunch

-This morning we'll take the train to Manarola, one of the five Cinque Terre villages and a delightful jumble of pastel hued buildings tumbling down to the coast.
+This morning we'll take the train to Manarola, one of the five Cinque Terre villages and a delightful jumble of pastel-hued buildings tumbling down to the coast.
 We’ll hike high above the town through the terraced vineyards on our way to Corniglia, and its beautiful beach surrounded by the wild nature of the Cinque Terre National park.
 Rest your feet and enjoy lunch at the bistro of your choice overlooking the Ligurian sea.
 Be sure to try the spaghetti al mare and then stroll through town and find the famous local honey gelato.
-After lunch, continue hiking to Vernazza and explore the Doria castle or maybe even take a dip in the sea.
+After lunch, continue hiking to Vernazza or take a train back to Moneglia to enjoy a dip in the sea.
 This evening, we’ll dine at Assirto in Moneglia, home of Forbes’ Magazine “Meal of the Year.”
 Who described the experience as “simply the most unbelievable, fantastic and memorable meal of my entire year.”
 Listen closely as our host Luca reveals the history and tradition of each delectable dish, as you sip wine paired perfectly to each delicious morsel!
 It is sure to be a meal to remember!
 Soak in the atmosphere and raise your glass to toast a week of wonders in this magical land.

 Hike in the Cinque Terre Manarola to Corniglia